kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) Each person who requests an IFR procedure based on an ILS facility that he owns must submit the following information with that request:

-\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §171.47 and is installed in accordance with §171.49.
+\(1\) A description of the facility and evidence that the equipment meets the performance requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.47   Performance requirements.|§171.47]] and is installed in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.49   Installation requirements.|§171.49]].

 \(2\) A proposed procedure for operating the facility.

-\(3\) A proposed maintenance organization and a maintenance manual that meets the requirements of §171.51.
+\(3\) A proposed maintenance organization and a maintenance manual that meets the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.51   Maintenance and operations requirements.|§171.51]].

 \(4\) A statement of intent to meet the requirements of this subpart.